 Spaces on campus that typically welcome the public (Harrison Libraries, performance spaces, galleries, the Campus Store, etc.) will not be open for visitors/guests.

-For safety reasons, we are unable to host public events this fall.
+For safety reasons, we are unable to host public events until further notice.

 We are unable to allow any personal visitors or guests to campus, in the residence halls, or elsewhere.
 There may be some cases in which immediate family members need to come to campus.
 In those instances, they will be required to submit a request form at least 24 hours in advance.
 Early drop-off and move-in periods are exceptions to this rule.